pvasek/kudu-wiki/Post-Deployment-Action-Hooks.md

 - A script which returns an error exit code (<>0) will fail the deployment and the next script will not be called.

-- The script will have the same environment variables as the deployment script and *possibly* new environment variables set by the deployment script.
+- The script will have the same environment variables as the deployment script.

 - Script file name (minus extension) will become title in deployment log